Oshoala steps up chase for fourth African Women's Player of the Year award with Barcelona goal | Goal.com

 In May, the 25-year-old made history as she became the first African to play and score in the Uefa Women's Champions League final, scoring Barcelona's consolation in a 4-1 loss against Lyon.

-Having won three of their last five African accolades, the Nigeria international who has scored 17 goals in 23 games since joining the Spanish giants in January.
+Having won three of their last five African accolades, the Nigeria international who has scored 15 goals in 19 league outings since joining the Spanish giants in January.

 She is also scheduled to attend the 2019 Caf Awards Gala on January 7, 2020, in Egypt, where she will be hoping to clinch her fourth African Women's Player of the Year prize.